-The computational study was based on the density functional theory (DFT) as implemented in the VASP software39.
-We used the projector-augmented wave method (PAW)40 and the revised Perdew-Burke-Ernzerhof (PBEsol) functional41, which is known to give a better description of densely packed structures than the standard PBE functional42.
-NaOsO3 with Pnma symmetry with a long b-axis was employed3.
+The computational study was based on the density functional theory (DFT) as implemented in the VASP software.
+We used the projector-augmented wave method (PAW) and the revised Perdew-Burke-Ernzerhof (PBEsol) functional, which is known to give a better description of densely packed structures than the standard PBE functional.
+NaOsO3 with Pnma symmetry with a long b-axis was employed.
 A comparison with Pna21 symmetry with a long c-axis was made to inspect the structural transitions.
-A fully relativistic setup was used with the inclusion of spin-orbit coupling (SOC) in the framework of the DFT + U^{43} ($U{eff} = 1.0 \text{ eV}$) and G-type AFM order.
-For the energetics and electronic structure calculations, the planewave cutoff for the orbitals was set to 600 eV and Brillouin zone sampling of $10 \times 6 \times 10$ ($10 \times 10 \times 6$) k-point grid according to Monkhorst-Pack scheme was used of the Pnma(Pna21) phase.
-For the phonon calculation, we used a $2 \times 2 \times 2$ supercell with $5 \times 3 \times 5 \times 5$ point mesh considering AFM ordering (SOC not included) using PHONOPY software44.
+A fully relativistic setup was used with the inclusion of spin-orbit coupling (SOC) in the framework of the DFT + $U^{43}$ ( $U{\rm eff}$ = 1.0 eV) and G-type AFM order.
+For the energetics and electronic structure calculations, the planewave cutoff for the orbitals was set to 600 eV and Brillouin zone sampling of $10 \times 6 \times 10$ ( $10 \times 10 \times 6$ ) k-point grid according to Monkhorst-Pack scheme was used for the Pnma (Pna21) phase.
+For the phonon calculation, we used a $2 \times 2 \times 2$ supercell with $5 \times 3 \times 5$ k-point mesh considering AFM ordering (SOC not included) using PHONOPY software.